Battle of Prestonpans: Legacy

-In 1953, a memorial to the dead of both sides was erected near the battle site, with a coal bing providing a vantage point for visitors.
-The "Prestonpans 1745 Heritage Trust" was established in 2006 to provide information on the battle, and the site is included in the Inventory of Historic Battlefields in Scotland and is protected by Historic Scotland.
-In 2019, a new visitor centre was proposed, which would permanently house the Prestonpans Tapestry, a depiction of the events leading up to the battle.
+In 1953 a memorial to the dead of both sides was erected near the battle site, with a coal bing providing a vantage point for visitors.
+The Prestonpans 1745 Heritage Trust was established in 2006 to provide information on the battle, and the site is included in the Inventory of Historic Battlefields in Scotland and protected by Historic Scotland.
+In 2019 a new visitor centre was proposed, which would permanently house the Prestonpans Tapestry, a depiction of the events leading up to the battle.
 The site has been partly developed for housing and the former Cockenzie power station.

 Popular perception of the battle and Cope's role has largely been set by accounts by third parties, none of whom was present and in one case had not yet been born.
 In his 1747 book Life of Colonel Gardiner, the Nonconformist minister Philip Doddridge portrayed Gardiner, a convert to evangelicalism, as a hero and did so largely by ridiculing Cope.
 That is an enduring myth and is still recycled today.
-Gardiner features in Sir Walter Scott's 1817 novel Waverley, whose hero is an English Jacobite.
-Gardiner's heroic death convinces him that the future lies with the Union, rather than with the Stuarts.
+Gardiner features in Sir Walter Scott's 1817 novel Waverley, the hero of which is an English Jacobite.
+Gardiner's heroic death convinces him that the future lies with the Union rather than with the Stuarts.
 An obelisk in his memory was set up in the mid-19th century.

 Scott was also responsible for the often-quoted but inaccurate comment attributed to Lord Mark Kerr that Cope was the first general to bring news of his own defeat.
-Perhaps the best-known legacy of the battle are two songs written by Skirving, a local farmer who visited the battlefield later the same day and was, by his own account, mugged by the victors.
-They were "Tranent Muir" and the far more famous "Hey, Johnnie Cope, Are Ye Waking Yet?", a short, catchy and mostly historically-inaccurate insult to Cope; the poet Robert Burns wrote his own words for the song, but they are not as well known as the original by Skirving.
+Perhaps the best-known legacy of the battle is two songs written by Adam Skirving, a local farmer who visited the battlefield later the same day and was, by his own account, mugged by the victors.
+They were Tranent Muir and the far more famous Hey, Johnnie Cope, Are Ye Waking Yet?, a short, catchy and mostly historically inaccurate insult to Cope; the poet Robert Burns wrote his own words for the song, but they are not as well known as the original by Skirving.
 The tune is still played by some Scottish regiments for Reveille and was also played as the 51st (Highland) Division disembarked on Juno Beach in Normandy on 6 June 1944.

 Participants in the battle included Allan Breac Stewart, a soldier in Lee's Regiment, who switched sides after being taken prisoner and served in the Jacobite Stewart of Appin's regiment.
 The author Robert Louis Stevenson used him as a lead character in his 1886 novel Kidnapped.
 The battle forms part of Season 2, Episode 10, of the historical drama television series Outlander.